FAQs

 What is the Root Cause of airline delays, congestion and excess CO2?

-Not by ATC, not by FAA/Eurocontrol, not by adjusting schedules (aircraft or crew), not by capacity limitations, not by a focus on D0, not by airports and not by labor.
-Only the individual airline can expertly prevent delays by internally rebuilding their “day of” production line, day in and day out, starting with the real time management of the movement of their aircraft.
+Not by ATC, not by FAA/Eurocontrol, not by adjusting schedules, not by a capacity limitations (e.g., slots), not by a focus on D0, not by airports and not by labor.
+Only the individual airline can expertly prevent delays by internally rebuilding their “day of” production line, day in and day out, 24/7-365, starting with the real time management of the movement of their aircraft.
+Who lands first, second, third, etc. is crucial to the success and efficiency of the individual airline/operator’s “day of” operation yet is unnecessarily left to random chance.

 Everything is in place to accomplish this.
 All that is needed is the leadership to embrace a significant “day of” operational upgrade.